Connecting Dots

 This case-let introduces Muhammad Yunus, the Nobel Laureate and founder of Grameen Bank, exploring his pioneering work in microcredit.
 It examines Yunus’s motivations, personal characteristics, and the contextual factors that shaped his journey in redefining poverty alleviation through access to credit.
 Learners will gain insights into the principles and applications of microcredit and microfinance, while also engaging with the systemic and cultural shifts driven by Yunus and Grameen Bank in Bangladesh—a nation still in its formative years when the bank was established in 1983.

-Data Stories is a project that captures inspirational stories of how Social Purpose Organisations (SPOs) are using data to maximise their impact.
-These stories will be told in a unique format – a graphic novel – and emphasise how data-driven decision-making has helped Social Purpose Organisations (SPOs) create real, measurable change on the ground.
-This edition of the novel features the stories of 3 SPOs across the country – Udayan Care, Saturday Art Class, and Nourishing Schools Foundation.
+Data Stories features 6 inspirational stories of how SPOs are using data to maximise their impact.
+Five of these stories are told in the unique format of a graphic novel and emphasise how data-driven decision-making has helped these SPOs create real, measurable change on the ground.
 Told in a narrative, storytelling style, each story shows how the use of data has helped the SPO become more efficient, and have a greater positive impact on the community it works with.

 Effective Philanthropy with an Inclusive Development Lens Insights and Good Practices from Philanthropic Organisations